-2 nd -3 rd indicates that the choice control parameters for T.E. will be higher order changes, currently limited to $2^{nd}$ and $3^{rd}$ order, or 2C and 6D in Gleason terminology; thus, the machine Roll; Curvature indicates that the choice control parameters for T.E. will be
+$2^{nd}$ indicates that the choice control parameters for T.E. will be higher order changes, currently limited to 2 nd and 3 rd order, or 2C and 6D in Gleason terminology; thus, the machine used should be either NC controlled or capable of Modified Roll; Curvature indicates that the choice control parameters for T.E. will be